ginawatanabe/youtuber-problems-TFR/youtuberProblemsTFR.md

 ### The Problem

-A famous YouTuber, Keem, has a problem with his video streaming.
+A famous YouTuber, KillerKeemStar, has a problem with his video streaming.
 He asks his friend, Scarce, for help.
 They both rack their brains, but are unsure of what to do.
 Keem wants to design a web app to stream his videos without having to use YouTube and give them more ad traffic.

 ### Your Mission